The Cathedral Choir

 The choir also shares its musical ministry outside the cathedral when it travels, on some ten or so Sunday afternoons in each year, to sing evensong or present a concert in the parish churches of the diocese – parishes which may be celebrating significant milestones in their history or perhaps just enjoying the opportunity to attend choral evensong in the Book of Common Prayer tradition.

-The Choir’s membership is by audition, usually in September and January, although the Acting Director of Music is always pleased to hear from interested singers throughout the year.
+The Choir’s membership is by audition, usually in September and January, although the Director of Music is always pleased to hear from interested singers throughout the year.
 There are currently around twenty-two members in the choir.

 In addition to regular Sunday morning liturgies and the Feasts and other celebrations of the Liturgical Year, the choir presents a carol service on the afternoon of the 1st Sunday in Advent and the traditional King’s College, Cambridge service of Nine Lessons and Carols on the afternoon of the Sunday before Christmas.
 For Passiontide, the choir presents a service or concert of Music and Readings for Passiontide on the afternoon of Palm/Passion Sunday.